+- 1. Breakthrough innovation

+- 2. Impact

+- 3. Inspiration

-- 1) EIT Awards 2025: the specific criteria, the scoring and the applicable threshold will be indicated in the respective Calls for Nominations. - 2) EIT Leadership category European Prize for Women Innovators 2025: The specific criteria (1.
-Breakthrough innovation, 2.
-Impact, 3.
-Inspiration), the scoring and the applicable thresholds will be indicated in the Rules of Contest.
+The specific criteria, the scoring and the applicable thresholds will be indicated in the Rules of Contest.

-Evaluation Committee (both prizes):
+Evaluation Committee:

 An EIT Evaluation Committee will be appointed in order to give an advisory opinion on the admissibility, eligibility and exclusion criteria.
 Each member shall sign a declaration of absence of conflict of interest and confidentiality before starting the evaluation.